Day 1: Tuesday 25 November

 -

-This session will highlight how timely palliative input can enhance quality of life, symptom control and advance care planning and promote effective partnership working between neurological services, charities and hospice teams
+Highlight how timely palliative input can enhance quality of life, symptom control, and advance care planning.

 - Andy Barrick, Chief Executive Officer, Multiple System Atrophy (MSA) Trust